tale-toul/Harbor/terraform/Readme.md

 ### Project structure

-The terraform project will consist of several connected elements, each one of the will reside in its own separate directory, with this we can start, stop and modify each element without affecting the others.
+The terraform project will consist of several connected elements, each one of them will reside in its own separate directory, with this we can start, stop and modify each element without affecting the others.